cdapio/cdap/cdap-docs/developer-guide/source/api.rst

      - The Application, Procedure and method exist, but the arguments are not as expected
    * - ``404 Not Found``
      - The Application, Procedure, or method does not exist
+   * - ``503 Service Unavailable``
+     - The Procedure method is unavailable.
+For example, the procedure may not have been started yet.

 Example
 .......